Hemanth52567/Agriguard-Project/README.md

 🌾 AgriGuard - Rice Leaf Disease Detector
 AgriGuard is an AI-powered application (built with Python 3.11, Gradio, PyTorch, and OpenCV) for detecting rice leaf diseases from images.
-It identifies Brownspot as well as healthy leaves, providing easy-to-understand disease, treatment, and prevention recommendations.
+It identifies Brownspot and Leafblast as well as healthy leaves, providing easy-to-understand disease, treatment, and prevention recommendations.

 Features
 Detects Brownspot and Leafblast from rice leaf images